Sandeep-Bansal1/IntroToDataAnalysis/Assignments/Assignment 1/ReadMe.md

-I will store information related to the first assignment here

 ## The first homework details
-Recall that the first homework is due to week-4 lecture <b>(09/22)</b>.
+This first homework is due to week-4 lecture <b>(09/22/2020)</b>.
-Your task will be applying a linear regression model to a dataset of your choice.
+This assignment explore the application of a linear regression model to a dataset of my choosing.

 # Directions:
+Professor has detailed specifics related to criterion for the successful completion of this assignment:

 1. You cannot work with datasets that is explored in our textbooks or in our classes.

 2. The Dataset should contain more than 200 observations (rows) and more than 4 columns.